tkuriyama/puzzles/tsuru/README.md

 Exercise in parsing Pcap file with Haskell.

-### parser
+### parser (v1)

 Naive implementation.

 - fully decode file using incremental pattern
-- naive reordering, ignoring 3 second sliding window
+- naive reordering over entire set of messages, ignoring 3 second sliding window
-- reordering and printing require two passes through messages, after decoding
+- reordering and printing require two passes through messages (after decoding)

 ## parser_v2

-Some optimizations...

-- reordering with integrated processing (printing), using a deque to maintain a buffer and flushing messages older than 3 seconds
+- rewrite reordering with integrated processing (printing), using a (naive) list to maintain a buffer and flushing messages older than 3 seconds